 By implementing as many of the above tips as you can, your office will increase and your business will reap the rewards.

-About The Guest Author: Charlotte Ellis is a writer and blogger specialising in the business and design sectors.
+About the Author: Charlotte Ellis is a writer and blogger specialising in the business and design sectors.
 Charlotte works for a number of businesses assisting them in developing their content and currently works with the commercial interior design agency Office Principles.